-Guidelines and helpful tips when shipping, storing, and traveling with the FARO® VantageS,VantageE, and the Vantages6,VantageE6 Laser Trackers and the 6Probe™.
+Guidelines for operating and traveling with the FARO® VantageS,VantageE, and the Vantages6,VantageE6 Laser Trackers and the 6Probe™.

 - When transporting a Laser Tracker that is mounted on a heavy duty stand with wheels around a shop floor, you do not need to remove it from the stand.
 Although, before moving, lower the stands wheels and vertical extension tube.